Accelize/drm/doc/drm_hardware_integration.rst

 Synthesize and implement your design
 ====================================

-.. warning:: DRM source files (VHDL and Verilog) HAVE to be compiled
+.. important:: DRM source files (VHDL and Verilog) HAVE to be compiled
-             under "drm_library" library.
+               under "drm_library" library and "drm_0xVVVVLLLLNNNNVVVV_library" library with multiple activators.

 Xilinx Vivado
 -------------